Le Retour d'un aventurier

 Le Retour d'un aventurier is a 1966 pop art film.
 In this African-style Western, director Moustapha Alassane delves into African mimicry.
+The film won an award at the World Festival of Black Arts in Dakar in 1966.
+The debut of actor Zalika Souley, who plays the only woman amidst a band of Nigerien cowboys, also makes the film notable.

 Synopsis

 A man returns home to his village with Western cowboy duds, and forms a gang with his old buddies.
 Getting into their role, the black cowboys spread panic throughout the village with brawls and robberies.